michelefontana92/FedFairLab/README.md

 4. The server evaluates the updated models and converts their global scores into ensemble weights.
 5. Each selected client computes the weighted ensemble logits on its local data.
 6. These logits are used as local targets for federated distillation.
+The loss combines a sample/class mean KL with a classwise mean-max KL over the observed sensitive groups.
 7. Client distillation updates are combined with FedAvg to produce the next global model.
 8. The new global model is evaluated and inserted into the server history.